niklases/PyPEF/README.md

 gunzip uniref100.fasta.gz
 ```

-3. After installing jackhmmer, construct an MSA for your target sequence provided in FASTA format (and for example set `--incT` to half the sequence length (0.5*L*) and the number of used CPUs for computing):
+3. After [installing jackhmmer as part of the HMMER package](http://hmmer.org/documentation.html), construct an MSA for your target sequence provided in FASTA format (and for example set `--incT` to half the sequence length (0.5*L*) and the number of used CPUs for computing):
 ```
 jackhmmer --incT 199 --cpu 16 --noali -A ANEH_jhmmer.sto Sequence_WT_ANEH.fasta /path/to/uniref100.fasta
 ```